arabellas-craft/arabellas-craft.github.io/_posts/2023-08-01-new-moon-month-ahead-tarot-spread.md

 ## Why Read Tarot at the New Moon

 The new moon marks the beginning of a new lunar cycle.
 In folk traditions across cultures, it's associated with fresh starts, setting intentions, and clearing space for what's next.
 In [Irish folk practice](/new-moon-in-irish-folklore), the new moon (*gealach úr*) was a time for ensuring luck and jumpstarting growth for the coming month.
+To build a fuller practice around this reading, these [new moon ritual ideas and journal prompts](/new-moon-ritual-ideas-and-journal-prompts/) walk through intention-setting, grounding, and journaling.

 You don't need to believe the moon controls your life to find this useful.
 The lunar cycle gives you a natural rhythm to work with.
 Monthly check-ins beat random readings because they create a pattern.
 Over time, you start seeing themes.
 Cards that keep appearing.
 Areas of your life that keep demanding attention.
 Patterns you didn't notice when you were reading sporadically.